Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Combined translabyrinthine-suboccipital approach.

-Radiation Therapy: Fractionated stereotactic radiotherapy (FSRT) may be used for larger tumours or those in sensitive locations where surgery is risky.
+4. Radiation Therapy: Fractionated stereotactic radiotherapy (FSRT) may be used for larger tumours or those in sensitive locations where surgery is risky.
 It involves delivering multiple small doses of radiation over several weeks.
-It can also be done in patients who are not willing for surgery have contraindications to surgery or have a residual tumour.
+It can also be done in patients who are not willing to undergo surgery, have contraindications to surgery, or have a residual tumour.
 Radiotherapy arrests the growth (and hence avoids surgery) of the tumour and preserves auditory function.

 - 7th, 5th, 6th, 4th Cranial nerve palsy